 (Please note: some content may not be complete on the beta site.).

-Work on absorbed-dose standards for particle beams is in progress, with preliminary results obtained for both high-energy electrons (at the NIST Clinac 2100C) and double-scattered protons (at the Hampton University Proton Therapy Institute, Hampton, VA).
+Work on absorbed-dose standards for particle beams is in progress, with preliminary results obtained for both high-energy electrons (at the NIST Clinac 2100C) and double-scattered protons (at the Proton Therapy Center, MD Anderson Cancer Center, in Houston,TX; and the Hampton University Proton Therapy Institute, in Hampton, VA).